About Tom

 In 1999, following his attendance at a guitar seminar at Columbia University, NY, Tom took the plunge into full-time musicianship, taking early retirement from his job as a social worker.

 Today, Tom is writing and producing music that blends pop, jazz, folk and blues, allowing him to create his own unique acoustic sound.
 He has released four critically acclaimed albums: 2003’s ‘The Bell’, 2006’s ‘Running Free’, and 2008’s ‘Have a Taste of This’.
 His most recent album, ‘Can’t Teach an Old Dog’ was released in 2016.
+Since then, Tom has released more digital music and has recently started a project recording live videos from the studio from 2023.

 Tom’s music has taken him around the world, including playing in many of the UK’s most famous venues.
 In 2019, Tom played on the hallowed stage of Ronnie Scott’s Jazz Club.
 He mostly performs solo but has played with orchestras, including the British Paraorchestra and City of Birmingham Symphony Orchestra.